 Check out this quick video made by Harrison County on how to sign-up for a workshop: https://www.youtube.com/watch?v=h8MKDooXt4k&feature=youtu.be

 The YQCA training is required by June 1st for Hancock County.
-You will not be able to unload your animals for the 2019 Hancock County Fair or participate at the 2019 Indiana State Fair if you do not complete the YQCA training.
+You will not be able to unload your animals for the 2021 Hancock County Fair or participate at the 2021 Indiana State Fair if you do not complete the YQCA training.

 Frequently Asked Questions:

 - What if I show multiple animal species?: You only need to complete the certification once per year, and that will apply to each of your animals.